How does Affin Islamic Current Account-i work?

 Absolutely.
 Your deposit will be protected under PIDM for up to RM250,000.

 Do I need a current account?

-Depending on your banking and transactional needs, current account allows you to make withdrawal and deposit your money just like a Savings Account, except that you have the convenient of writing a cheque when you need to make a large payment.
+Depending on your banking and transactional needs, the current account allows you to make a withdrawal and deposit your money just like a Savings Account, except that you have the convenient of writing a cheque when you need to make a large payment.

 Business entities and individuals can also access the Overdraft or Cash Line Facility to finance for working capital and short-term liquidity.